 Thomas was described as a labourer, both during and after his trial.
 However, Thomas’ wife, Elizabeth, informed the registrar upon Thomas’ death that her husband’s occupation was “costermonger”, suggesting the family considered this Thomas’ true vocation.

 Thomas died at 2 Eastbourne Terrace, Hammersmith, on 1st October 1878 of Phthisis Pulmonalis, otherwise known as TB or consumption.
-He was aged only 49 and only outlived his father Charles, by a mere 3 years.
+He was aged 49 and only outlived his father Charles, by a mere 3 years.
 Charles died on leave from the workhouse.
 He was 80 years old, not bad for a man born in Paddington in 1795.

 Following Thomas’ death, his wife Elizabeth, re-married a Charles William Tavener in 1880, but she outlived her second spouse too.
 She can be found on the 1901 census still living in the Notting Hill area.
 I have yet to ascertain her date of death.